Text Decoration in Microsoft Excel Application: Easy Guide

 Subscript formatting positions text below the baseline, creating a smaller, lowered character.
 It is often used for chemical formulas, footnotes, or mathematical subscripts. - Text Color:

 If you want to change the different text color in your document.
-You can do this easily in Excel using the above screen shot. - Cell Background Color:
+You can do this easily in Excel using the above screenshot. - Cell Background Color:

 You can change the background color of the specific cell using the color bucket.
-You can see it in the Font family box.
+You can see it in the Font Family box.

 These text decoration options in Excel offer a range of creative possibilities, allowing you to tailor your spreadsheet to effectively convey information and achieve the desired visual impact.